E-W-Jones/ImageReduction/README.md

 And convert it into a form suitable for scientific measurments:
 ![reduced image](./images/reduced_image.png)

-In the second image, the star is much more clearly defined, and the image is less noisy.
+In the second image, the stars are much more clearly defined, and the image is less noisy.

 ## Simulating Images
 Using different techniques and functions from numpy library, different components of an astronomical image are simulated.
 These are: